-Thus, for Justice Sotomayor, the interest in diversity is not and can not be understood without paying close attention to its historical roots in the struggle for racial justice, and it can not and should not be valued independently of its crucial role in sustaining American democracy.
+Thus, for Justice Sotomayor, the interest in diversity is not and can not be understood without close attention to its historical roots in the struggle for racial justice, and it can not and should not be valued independently of its crucial role in sustaining American democracy.

-Justice Jackson joins Sotomayor’s dissent without calcifications, but wrote separately as she takes a slightly different rout with respect to the question of which interests are compelling enough to allow race-conscious affirmative action.
-Justice Jackson provides a starling account of the history of racial discrimination in the United States—starting with slavery, through the Civil War, through reconstruction and Jim Crow—explaining how this history is a history of the law of the land: “in so excluding Black people, government policies affirmatively operated—one could say, affirmatively acted—to dole out preferences to those who, if nothing else, were not Black.”
-Those preferences made by law and under the law, Justice Jackson explains, created the reality of racial inequality we face today in America, a reality of “[g]ulf-sized race-based gaps exist with respect to the health, wealth, and well-being of American citizens.
-[Which] were created in the distant past but have indisputably been passed down to the present day through the generations.”
-It is very clear that in Justice Jackson’s view, history has everything to do with affirmative action.
-“History speaks.”
-She writes, “In some form, it can be heard forever.
+Justice Jackson joins Justice Sotomayor’s dissent without qualifications but writes separately because she takes a slightly different route with respect to the question of which interests are compelling enough to allow race-conscious affirmative action.
+She provides a remarkable account of the history of racial discrimination in the United States—starting with slavery, onward to the Civil War, and through Reconstruction and Jim Crow—explaining how this history is a history of the law of the land: “[I]n so excluding Black people, government policies affirmatively operated—one could say, affirmatively acted—to dole out preferences to those who, if nothing else, were not Black.”
+Those preferences, created by law and under the law, Justice Jackson explains, created the reality of racial inequality that Americans face today, a reality of “[g]ulf-sized race-based gaps exist with respect to the health, wealth, and well-being of American citizens [that] were created in the distant past but have indisputably been passed down to the present day through the generations.”
+It is very clear that, in Justice Jackson’s view, history is the root of the rationale for affirmative action.
+“History speaks,” she writes.
+“In some form, it can be heard forever.
 The race-based gaps that first developed centuries ago are echoes from the past that still exist today.
 By all accounts, they are still stark.”
-History and present racial inequalities informs “how and why race matters to the very concept of who “merits” admission.”
+Both historical and present-day racial inequalities inform “how and why race matters to the very concept of who ‘merits’ admission.”